On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Inference when only one nuisance parameter is estimated consistently

-Before proposing how to obtain an estimator and confidence interval for $\theta_0$, as a first step we will begin by constructing a score test of the null hypothesis that $\theta=\theta_0$.
-In the DML framework, such a test could be obtained via the expected conditional covariance statistic
+Before proposing how to obtain an estimator and confidence interval for $\theta_0$ in a partially linear model, as a first step we will begin by constructing a score test of the null hypothesis that $\theta=\theta_0$.
+Such a test could be obtained via the expected conditional covariance statistic

-after scaling by the empirical variance of the estimated score $\{A_i-\hat{g}(L_i)\}\{Y_i-\theta_0A_i-\hat{m}(L_i)\}$.
+after scaling by the empirical standard deviation of the estimated score $\{A_i-\hat{g}(L_i)\}\{Y_i-\theta_0A_i-\hat{m}(L_i)\}$.
 Note that the unscaled statistic will share the same drift as the estimator $\hat{\theta}$.
 Following the arguments of the previous subsections, under the null hypothesis this statistic would have expectation zero so long as one of the nuisances is consistently estimated, but the test itself is not doubly robust.
 In what follows, we amend the statistic so that we have a test that is both doubly robust consistent and asymptotically linear.
+Specifically, we will propose a nuisance parameter estimation procedure that sets the bias terms in the previous expansion of the drift to zero, leaving a remainder that is second order.
+This procedure can be straightforwardly adjusted for parameters in the partially log-linear model, by replacing $Y-\theta_0 A$ with $Y\exp(-\theta_0A)$, or in semiparametric instrumental variable models, where the residual $A-\hat{g}(L)$ is replaced by the instrument minus its estimated conditional expectation.

 We propose to estimate $M^*(L)$ and $G^*(L)$ non-parametrically using kernel smoothing.
 Specifically, if

 where $K$ is a kernel function and $h>0$ is a bandwidth parameter, then let us define the estimator